iAmiAdam/sample_app/README.md

 * Nested CSS
 * Advanced routes and dynamic routes
 * Refactoring test spec using utilities
-* Added dynamic 'users' controller
+* Adding controllers
 * Refactored my test spec even more using shared tests
-* Added user model
+* Adding models
 * Using annotate to make my life easier
 * Basic format validation and testing of the validation
 * Using regex